rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

 ### Surface Material

-The last extension will draw a flat plane between every three vertices to create a triangular surface.
-The front side of a surface is the side in which the vertices appear to be listed in counterclockwise order.
-OpenGL will not render the back side of a surface by default, but we will create a control for that with the "doublSide" setting.
-Additionally, the "wireframe" setting will provide the option to only render the lines of the surfaces in color without any filling.
+The last extension will draw a flat plane between every three vertices to create a surface of triangles.
+The front side of a surface is the side from which the vertices are listed in counterclockwise order.
+OpenGL will not render the back side of a surface by default, but we will create a control parameter for that with the "doublSide" setting.
+Additionally, the "wireframe" setting will provide the option to only render the lines of the surfaces without filling in the space between them.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Open `basic_materials.py` for editing and add the following code after the `LineMaterial` class: